-Southwest passengers grabbed woman nearly sucked out of plane's window
+Southwest passenger died after shattered window nearly sucked her out

 Air traffic call

-Before the plane landed, the pilot asked the air traffic controller to send medics to meet the plane.
+Before the plane landed, the pilot asked the air traffic controller to send medics to meet it.

 "Injured passengers OK, and is your airplane physically on fire?" the air traffic controller asked.